Python PEP 8 – How to style correctly your Python code

 There are some rules to apply on each object type.

-• Class methods: the first parameter of the class methods should be self and the first parameter of a class method should be cls.
+- Class methods: the first parameter of the class methods should be

 from vehicles import Car